 Smart storage and shelving is oh-so-important when it comes to laundry room ideas.
 After all, you need somewhere to store all those bits and bobs (a box just for what has been left in pockets, for instance)!
 We highly recommend a shelf for your laundry room or laundry room wall cabinets.
 Remember to use all available walls when installing storage to make the most of the space!

 If you have plenty of countertops or shelving space, use large, fancy glass jars to store your detergent pods, cleaning powders, wooden pegs and conditioning beads: such a cute laundry room idea!

-If you have the space, we recommend baskets for everyone in the household to cut down washing sessions or to encourage the whole family to do their own laundry – we can at least try!
-A working laundry system for both adults and children is your answer to laundry organisation.
-Sort items into baskets: a basket for towels, dark colours, whites, bright colours and miscellaneous items.
+If you have the space, we recommend laundry baskets for everyone in the household to cut down washing sessions or to encourage the whole family to do their own laundry – we can at least try!
+A working laundry system for both adults and children is your answer to laundry organization.
+Sort items into baskets: a basket for towels, dark colors, whites, bright colors and miscellaneous items.
 Add stylish labels to your baskets, such as blackboard stickers, to make it more child-friendly.

-What colour is best for a laundry room?
-Well, that depends on a number of factors.
-What colour are your units and what colour are your washer and your dryer?
-To avoid over expense by buying completely new items, choose a paint colour to complement your current laundry room.
+What color is best for a laundry room?
+Well, laundry room paint colors depend on a number of factors.
+What color are your units and what color are your washer and your dryer?
+To avoid over expense by buying completely new items, choose a paint color to complement your current laundry room.

 Secondly, where abouts is your laundry room placed in your home?
-If it is south facing, then you are free to go for a dark, rich colour, such as emerald-green, as it will gain the most out of the day’s sunlight.
-If your laundry room is dark, choose a light shade such as white or colours with pastel tones.
-Thirdly, if you love colour, why not have fun by choosing a shade such as pink or yellow?
+If it is south facing, then you are free to go for a dark, rich color, such as emerald-green, as it will gain the most out of the day’s sunlight.
+If your laundry room is dark, choose a light shade such as white or colors with pastel tones.
+Thirdly, if you love color, why not have fun by choosing a shade such as pink or yellow?